 Ithaca Achievement Program

 The Ithaca Achievement Program (IAP) is a community of learners dedicated to personal and academic success.
 ALANA students who enroll in this academic program participate in a wide variety of educational, cultural, social and community service activities to enhance their success.
 Students may join IAP as an entering freshman or as rising sophomores or juniors.
-The intent of the Ithaca Achiever's Grant is to help reduce need based loan debt and/or to fill in gap between other aid offered and the expected family contribution.
+The intent of the Ithaca Achiever's Grant is to help reduce need-based loan debt and/or to fill in the gap between other aid offered and the expected family contribution.

 - Academic Achievement - IAP students work with professional academic consultants and counselors who assist in achieving a 3.0 or above accumulative grade point average each semester.